Main Content

 Portfolio Review

-Factoring in size and performance, the portfolio’s largest contributor and largest detractor were as follows:
+Factoring in size and performance, the portfolio’s largest contributor and largest detractor for 2025 were:

 Portfolio Changes